parttimenerd/trace_validation/README.md

   - interval of the trace collection async checker in us
 - `traceIgnoreInstrumentation=<true|false> (default: false)`
     - ignore the instrumentation related code in the trace collection async checker
+- `asgctGSTSamplingCheck=<true|false> (default: false)`
+    - check ASGCT and GST in the signal handler in the sampler
+- `asgctGSTSamplingIgnoreTopNFrames=<int> (default: 5)`
+    - ignore the top n frames in the ASGCT and GST check in the signal handler in the sampler

 Usage
 -----